dat-boi-lux/Langevin-MCMC-Modern/README.md

 # Build Instructions (Ubuntu 20.04):

+These instructions assume you have basic knowledge of how compiling on Linux works.

 This code uses the **Tup** build system.
 Download and install *Tup*:\
 ```sudo apt-add-repository 'deb http://ppa.launchpad.net/anatol/tup/ubuntu precise main'```\
 ```sudo apt-get update```\